sarahciston/codingcare/posts/guide.md

 While these spaces may seem apart from "big tech" and thus have more opportunity to be free of its problems, Dunbar-Hester found [XXX].
 Their informal structures, mostly run through volunteers, [were not optimized for focusing on bringing in/welcoming new members unlike them/not did naturally lend to/leave room for critical self-reflection] [XXX]

->"the potential for differences in how participants are located within the community—there are multiple 'classes' within the wider open-technology community—and holds that CoCs may do some work to raise awareness and empathy levels about these differing backgrounds and experiences."
-[Dunbar-HesterHackingDiversity]
+"the potential for differences in how participants are located within the community—there are multiple 'classes' within the wider open-technology community—and holds that CoCs may do some work to raise awareness and empathy levels about these differing backgrounds and experiences."
+{: .quote }

+–[Dunbar-HesterHackingDiversity]
+{: .quote .attrib }

 [XXX][more about hackerspaces vs corporate spaces here and what they can/but don't/do?][or does this go in intro]